CSBSJU/CSCI-130/pages/Lab03.md

      netMonthlyPay = grossAnnualPay / 12 - monthlyDeductions
      ```

-1. Now that we’ve computed the value for variable `netMonthlyPay`, we’re ready
+1. Now that we've computed the value for variable `netMonthlyPay`, we're ready
    to display its value in our `outResults` RichTextBox object.
 We can use the
    `outResults.Text = netMonthlyPay` to do this.
 Add the following line of code:
    outResults.Text = netMonthlyPay to your code right after the line that